Comprehensive Guide to Cryptocurrency Tax in the UK

 - If a third party pays your employees, then, in that case, the remuneration rules of ITEPA will apply.

-- your exchange notes will be subject to class 1 NIC and PAYE if they are readily convertible assets.
+- your exchange notes will be subject to class 1 NIC and PAYE returns if they are readily convertible assets.

 - If they do not fall under the category of readily convertible assets, your employees will be liable to declare the amount received on their self-assessment tax returns and pay the taxable amount to HMRC.
 You must also treat this payment as a ‘benefit of a kind’ and record any Class 1A NIC correspondingly.